alexjx/ComfyUI-Sa2VA-XJ/README.md

 2. Adjust `threshold` to 0.5-0.6 for balanced results
 3. Multiple masks will be output as batch

+### Mask Refinement
+1. Generate initial masks with appropriate threshold
+2. Use **Opening** to remove small noise artifacts
+3. Use **Closing** to fill holes in the main object
+4. Adjust kernel sizes (3-15) based on image resolution
+5. Increase iterations (2-5) for stronger effects

 ## Technical Details

 ### Mask Threshold Control